MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-preparation.md

 2. Run the script against the company database.

-3. If results aren’t returned after running the script, you can upgrade to Dynamics GP 2018.
+3. If results aren’t returned after running the script, you can upgrade to Dynamics GP.

     If results show that there are budget date records that do not exist in the AAG00500 table, continue with the next step.